• Skip to primary navigation

 Instructions

-• Place 1 cup of unsweetened shredded coconut in a bowl or large liquid measuring cup.
-Pour over 2 cups of warm water and allow to soak for five to ten minutes.
+• First, boil or warm the water.
+Then, place the unsweetened shredded coconut in a bowl or large liquid measuring cup.
+Pour the warm water over top and let it soak for 5 - 10 minutes.

-To strain through a plant milk bag, simply drape it over a large liquid measuring cup or a bowl.
-Next, pour the blended coconut and water in.
-Lift the top of the bag and keep it closed as you squeeze the milk out of the bottom.
-You can watch the video here to see how it's done.
+• Drape a plant milk bag over a large liquid measuring cup or a bowl.
+Then, pour in the blended coconut and water.
+Hold the top of the bag closed as you squeeze the milk out of the bottom.

 Notes